 Changing Your Software Development Partner?
-2026 Step-by-Step Guide
+A Step-by-Step Guide

 Key Highlights

-Companies rarely switch companies due to one single reason.
-More often, it’s a mix of factors that can’t be resolved between the parties and the decision to find a new one is the only possible solution.
+Companies rarely switch software vendors due to one single reason.
+More often, it’s a mix of factors.
 Below are some of the most common reasons clients share when they decide to make the change.

 Misaligned goals between a client and a software partner